 Self-Care Includes Your Smile and Vision, Too

-Taking care of your teeth and eyes might not seem like a big deal, but it can actually boost your confidence a lot.
+Taking care of your teeth and eyes might not seem like a big deal, but it can seriously boost your confidence.
 Make it a habit to visit the dentist and eye doctor regularly, brush and floss daily and wear your glasses or contacts to avoid eye strain.
 Little things like these can make a huge difference, whether it’s feeling good about your smile or being able to see clearly in class.

 Real Talk: You Don’t Have to Be Perfect

-If everything feels overwhelming, it’s okay to take a step back.
-Building confidence doesn’t mean you have to be perfect.
+Building healthy habits in college doesn’t have to be overwhelming.
+It’s okay to take a step back because building confidence doesn’t mean you have to be perfect.
 It’s about starting simple, healthy habits that make you feel good about yourself.
 Focus on small changes, like eating better, getting more sleep or staying active.
 These little shifts in your routine can make a big difference in how you feel and how you show up.

 5 College Self-Care Tips That Actually Boost Confidence

-- Schedule your dentist and eye doctor appointments during the summer so you’ll be all set when the new semester begins.
+- Add dentist and eye doctor appointments to your college self-care checklist.
+Summer is the perfect time to get them out of the way so you’ll be all set when the new semester begins.

-- Get yourself a cool water bottle and keep it handy.
-Staying hydrated boosts your energy, helps clear your skin, keeps your eyes from drying out and even freshens your breath.
+- Hydration is one of the easiest healthy habits in college to stick with.
+Grab a cool water bottle and keep it with you.
+Drinking enough water boosts your energy, helps clear your skin, keeps your eyes from drying out and even freshens your breath.

-- Find fun ways to stay active.
+- Want a simple college wellness tip that doesn’t feel like a chore?
+Find fun ways to stay active!
 Take a fitness class, skateboard to your next lecture (hello, core workout!) or swap the elevator for the stairs.

-- Cut down on screen time when you can.
-It’s better for your eyes and can really improve your mood.
+- Don’t forget to take care of your eyes.
+Try cutting down on screen time when you can.
+It’s one of the easiest eye care tips for college students and can seriously boost your mood.

 Taking care of yourself is the first step to feeling confident.
-Adding a few simple habits to your daily routine can make a big difference in your health and how you feel day-to-day.
+Adding a few simple habits to your daily routine can make a big difference in your health and how you feel each day.
 Remember, confidence isn’t about being perfect.
-It’s about feeling good in your own skin.
-You deserve that.
+It’s about feeling good in your own skin, and you deserve that.
 Healthy looks good on you!

 You’ve got enough going on and you don’t need to figure it all out today.
 Just start with one small step—and we’ll help with the rest.
 Learn more: deltadentalaz.com/student.